The sun is shining, temperatures are starting to rise and it’s beginning to feel a lot like summer in the UK.

 So, if you’re looking for a new home with an amazing garden or a bit of #gardeninspo, we’ve got you covered.

-Here are a handful of amazing gardens currently For Sale we hope will inspire you this summer.
+Here are a handful of amazing gardens currently For Sale we hope will inspire you ahead of summer.